Vanuatu: Culture

+Wall painting opposite the market hall.

+String band musicians performing in Port Vila.

 Vanuatu culture may be divided into three major cultural regions.
 In the north, wealth is established by how much one can give away through a grade-taking system.
 Pigs, particularly those with rounded tusks, are considered a symbol of wealth throughout Vanuatu.
 In the centre, more traditional Melanesian cultural systems dominate.
 In the south, a system involving grants of title with associated privileges has developed.
 Young men undergo various ceremonies, usually including circumcision.

 Most villages have a nakamal or village clubhouse, which serves as a meeting point for men and a place to drink kava.
 Villages also have male- and female-only sections.
 These sections are situated all over the villages; in nakamals, special spaces are provided for females when they are in their menstruation period.

 There are few prominent Ni-Vanuatu authors.
 Women's rights activist Grace Mera Molisa, who died in 2002, was a descriptive poet.

 Music

 A women's dance from Vanuatu; it uses bamboo stamping tubes.

 The traditional music of Vanuatu is still present in the rural areas of Vanuatu.
 Musical instruments consist mostly of idiophones: drums of various shapes and sizes, slit gongs, stamping tubes, and rattles, among others.
 Another musical genre that has become widely popular during the 20th century in all areas of Vanuatu is known as string band music.
 It combines guitars, ukuleles, and popular songs.

 More recently, the music of Vanuatu, as an industry, grew rapidly in the 1990s, and several bands have emerged with a Ni-Vanuatu identity.
 Popular genres of modern commercial music include zouk music and reggaeton.